 Dépanneur le Pick-Up

 7032 Rue Waverly Montréal H2S 3J2

 Friday: 10:00 AM – 4:00 PM

 Saturday: 10:00 AM – 4:00 PM

 - Opened 2008

 - Coffee shop Grocery Counter

-Le Depanneur le Pick-up is one of those mythical places that so well represents the unique, bohemian and creative side of Montreal.
+Le Dépanneur le Pick-Up is one of those iconic places that perfectly represents the unique, bohemian and creative side of Montreal.

 Penny worked in a company in New York that had no connection to the restaurant business and her partner Bernie worked in a coffee shop.
 Both lived in the neighbourhood and saw this convenience store, which had been for sale for almost two years.
 “We thought maybe we could buy a convenience store, and we made an offer.
 Bernie went on a trip to Morocco and while she was gone, the owners called to say that our offer was accepted!
 I called her and told her that we were now owners of a convenience store! ”

 Initially, without much experience in the restaurant business, the two partners took over the convenience store and for the first six months, didn’t change anything.
 It was already a convenience store, and Penny and Bernie were anxious to keep the existing clientele in the small establishment.
 They did not want to destabilize it, so the transition was slow.
 They quietly rebuilt the floors, walls, and added all kinds of artwork to create their own style.
 “We liked the air of the 60s and 70s in the neighbourhood.
 We also liked that it belonged to the same owners for so long.
 The convenience store now has about 20 seats indoors and 20 outside in summer and carries an interesting mix of products and small snacks with unusual colours and contrasts.